webplatform/ops/vagrant-workbench/README.md

 # Vagrant Workbench

-This directory contains scripts to work in a [Vagrant][vagrant-site] VM and replicate the same environment we have in production on the [salt master][the-salt-master].
+This directory contains scripts to work in a [Vagrant][vagrant-site] VM and replicate the same environment we have in production on the [salt master][the-salt-master] to run [www.webplatform.org][webplatform].

-It should allow you to completely recreate a cluster like we run on www.webplatform.org and allow you to work on scripts, and commit changes, so that you can work without impacting production.

-While its also possible to work from production in folders such as `/srv/salt/`, `/srv/pillar/` and `/srv/private/`, some other configuration files can't be edited at all.
+While its possible to work through SSH to a *production*/*staging* *salt-master* and edit configuration management files in folders such as `/srv/salt/`, `/srv/pillar/` and `/srv/private/`, there are some other files that we can’t edit at all.

-Those we can't edit are the ones managed by through [Salt's `gitfs` subsystem][gitfs-walkthrough] which allows us to clone and sync configuration automatically.
+This is because we also rely *salt formulas* that are managed by [Salt's `gitfs` subsystem][gitfs-walkthrough] which allows us to clone and sync configuration automatically.
+Useful for automation, but we can’t work on them.

-This workspace therefore allows us to have every depenency pulled as simple git clones so we can work on them locally and push them upstream.
+This workspace allows us to pull in every depenency through git so we can work and test them them locally.

 ## Use

 The `Vagrantfile` of this folder creates a Vagrant VM called `salt`, but a simple `vagrant up` will not make it a fully fledged salt master.

-The Vagrantfile provides a basic VM from which we can run the same scripts we use in production to create [our *salt master*][the-salt-master].
+Once you’ve done the intial boot up, you’ll be able to run [salt-master init script][salt-master-init], which is the same we use in production, so we get a [our own Vagrant-ed *salt master*][the-salt-master].

-For this, you’ll have to launch manually the [salt-master init script][salt-master-init].

-The reason of this is that this workbench provides scripts to have Vagrant VMs, while keeping the same steps we do in production once we have VMs to work with.

 ### Vagrant plugins

-Assuming you already have [Vagrant installed][vagrant-site] installed on your local machine, you can use the following plugins.
+Assuming you already have [Vagrant installed][vagrant-site] installed on your host machine, you can use the following plugins.

     vagrant plugin install vagrant-salt